Gender: Gender identity and gender roles

 Gender identity refers to a personal identification with a particular gender and gender role in society.
 The term woman has historically been used interchangeably with reference to the female body, though more recently this usage has been viewed as controversial by some feminists.

 There are qualitative analyses that explore and present the representations of gender; however, feminists challenge these dominant ideologies concerning gender roles and biological sex.
-One's biological sex is directly tied to specific social roles and the expectations.
+One's biological sex is oftentimes tied to specific social roles and expectations.
 Judith Butler considers the concept of being a woman to have more challenges, owing not only to society's viewing women as a social category but also as a felt sense of self, a culturally conditioned or constructed subjective identity.
 Social identity refers to the common identification with a collectivity or social category that creates a common culture among participants concerned.
 According to social identity theory, an important component of the self-concept is derived from memberships in social groups and categories; this is demonstrated by group processes and how inter-group relationships impact significantly on individuals' self perception and behaviors.
 The groups people belong to therefore provide members with the definition of who they are and how they should behave within their social sphere.